launchdarkly/api-client-java/docs/ProjectsApi.md

 <a name="patchProject"></a>
 # **patchProject**
-> patchProject(projectKey, patchDelta)
+> Project patchProject(projectKey, patchDelta)

-Modify a project by ID
+Modify a project by ID.

 ### Example
 ```java